 programming in all settings.

 - Select appropriate fitness assessments and correctly identify the frequency of when

 - Create safe and effective programming based on the client’s individual needs taking into

 consideration their history of substance abuse and other co-morbidities in the personal training

 - Apply strategies to support their client through relapse prevention.

 - Apply knowledge to create a business plan to support this population.

 Course Delivery and Assessment

-This course is delivered through a written course manual, video narrated slide presentations, videos of sample exercises, and sample forms.
+This is an online course; all materials are delivered virtually.
+This course is delivered through a video narrated presentations, PDF slides, videos of sample exercises and sample forms.
 Comprehension of the material will be measured via a mandatory, multiple-choice item, competency assessment requiring a minimum of 80% correct responses in order to pass.

 - International Sports Sciences Association (ISSA) to provide 12 CEUs.